 Structural equation model (SEM) trees combine SEM with decision-tree style recursive partitioning.
-Starting from a single template SEM, semtree repeatedly searches for subgroups in which the model parameters differ and yields a tree of locally homogeneous SEMs.
+Starting from a single template SEM fit to a complete data set, semtree recursively (over and over again) searches for subgroups, in which the model parameters differ most wit

 semtree(